 4.2.1.
 Screening tasks.

-A proficiency test split participants into intermediate and advanced.
+A proficiency test categorized participants into intermediate and advanced.
 The proficiency test was a shortened version (Sagarra & Herschensohn, 2010) of the Diploma de Español como Lengua Extranjera (‘Certificate of Spanish as a Foreign Language’, by Instituto Cervantes).
 The test consisted of 56 questions: 16 on grammar, 10 on vocabulary, and 20 on reading comprehension.
 Participants whose scores ranged from 25 to 39 were assigned to the intermediate groups, and participants whose scores were located at or above 40 were assigned to the advanced groups.

 Participants also completed a language background questionnaire.
 The background questionnaire contained questions related to social, such as age, level of studies, sports played and driving skills, and linguistic factors, such as language use percentages and other languages spoken.